ondratra/myCV/README.md

 ## Optional
 - You can change colors by changing values in `colorScheme.css`.
 - Edit variable `boxes` in `scripts.js` to hide or edit information boxes of your CV.
-  In the same file you can change all icons by setting different Font Awesome classes `settings` variable.
+  In the same file, you can change all icons by setting different Font Awesome classes `settings` variable.
-  For list of Font Awesome icons' classes visit [fontawesome.com/icons](https://fontawesome.com/icons).
+  For a list of Font Awesome icons' classes, visit [fontawesome.com/icons](https://fontawesome.com/icons).